NivEz/agentic-rag-exercise/README.md

 #### Needle Agent

--   Handles specific, detailed queries
+-   Handles specific, detailed queries requiring precise information extraction
--   Uses AutoMergingRetriever to find precise information
+-   Uses AutoMergingRetriever to find exact information from hierarchical chunks
--   Best for questions requiring exact facts, numbers, or specific details
+-   Best for questions requiring exact facts, numbers, dates, or specific details
--   If did not retrieve enough context, the agent will reconstruct the query
+-   If insufficient context is retrieved, the agent will reconstruct the query and retry

 #### Summary Agent

--   Handles broad, overview queries
+-   Handles broad, overview queries requiring high-level understanding
--   Uses SummariesRetriever to retrieve high-level information
+-   Uses SummariesRetriever to retrieve summary information
--   Has two tools:
+-   Has two retrieval tools:
-    -   retrieve_context: For document-level summaries (very broad questions)
+    -   `retrieve_context`: Retrieves document-level summaries for very broad questions
-    -   retrieve_detailed_context: For chunk-level summaries (specific but high-level questions)
+    -   `retrieve_detailed_context`: Retrieves chunk-level summaries for specific but high-level questions
--   If did not retrieve enough context, the agent will reconstruct the query
+-   If insufficient context is retrieved, the agent will reconstruct the query and retry

 All agents use LangChain's agent framework with tool calling to retrieve context and generate answers.